 Depending on the subject you are studying, you may be able to study abroad for a semester, or longer, depending on the partner university.

-We have a dedicated exchange team at the Business School who can guide you through the entire process and help you explore your options.
-The exchange team run a series of events and workshops on campus to inform you of the various countries and universities available and the options that are most suitable for you.
+We have a dedicated Study Abroad Team at the Business School who can guide you through the entire process and help you explore your options.
+The Study Abroad team run a series of events and workshops on campus to inform you of the various countries and universities available and the options that are most suitable for you.